thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_jQuery.desc.md

 ### [.empty()](http://api.jquery.com/empty/)

-the `.empty()` method will clear out the contents of any DOM Element.
+The `.empty()` method will clear out the contents of any DOM Element.

 ```js
 $('div').empty() //clear out all divs